What is Interactive Voice Response IVR System and How to Perform IVR Testing:

 The IVR system consists of different menus, sub-menu, and options based on the application.

 The end-user then chooses the appropriate option and routes through the IVR system to complete their transaction.
-If an end-user is unable to find the suitable option or solution then there is a provision to transfer a call to the live agent who will actually help the customer by talking over the phone.
+If an end-user is unable to find a suitable option or solution then there is a provision to transfer a call to the live agent who will actually help the customer by talking over the phone.

 For Example, for any banking application, if a user wants to know his latest account balance or the last 5 transactions, then IVR provides this information without talking to a customer.
 The customer only needs to provide DTMF inputs using the keyboard to route to the appropriate menu option.